 The landscape around the ahu seemed constructed.
 The ground had been terraced and sculpted back in parts behind embankments of stone.
 In the middle, it slopes down towards a channel that was left to flow down to the beach.
 A canoe berth, perhaps.

-In the late afternoon groups of people were already settling themselves on the lawn, enjoying the sunny day and waiting for the sunset.
-I left N--n sitting on the lawn, and stepped down the canal slipway to examine the embankments from below.
+In the late afternoon, groups of people were already settling themselves on the lawn, enjoying the sunny day and waiting for the sunset.
+I left Napoleon sitting on the lawn, and stepped down the canal slipway to examine the embankments from below.

 So I hiked back up the slopes, and wandered on.
-It was not far; I could see the moai of the other site beyond Ahu Ko Te Riku.
+It was not far; I could see Hanga Kio’e beyond Ahu Ko Te Riku, which was nearer.
 The black dog appeared by my side.
 I sighed.
-It seems I must have a companion on this hike.
+It seemed I must have a companion on this hike.

-I turned back to rejoin N--n for the sunset, the dog cheerfully remaining by.
-Along the way, trotting across the plains, was an incongruous sight - a herd of horses, herded by a lone rider.
+I turned back to rejoin Napoleon for the sunset, the dog cheerfully remaining by.
+Along the way, trotting across the plains in the distance, was an incongruous sight – a herd of horses, herded by a lone rider.
+I did not stop, but my head trailed around in bemused wonder as I hiked.

-N--n was still where I had left him.
+Napoleon was still where I had left him.
 The dog went over to him happily, and I sat, waiting.
+Waiting for the famous Easter Island image.

 The sky began to glow with the colours of a Southern Hemisphere sunset (I swear they’re something special).
 As the sun dropped toward the horizon, the mutable clouds spread and shifted, scattering and filtering the sunlight.